TriumvirateStudios/Stringbyte/README.md

 # Stringbyte

 ### Description
-Stringbyte is a Module for Roblox which simplifies creating strings and manage tags
+Stringbyte is a Module for Roblox which simplifies creating strings and managing tags

 ## Installation
-First of all select the Latest [``Stringbyte``](https://www.roblox.com/library/9998442298) version.
+First of all, select the Latest [``Stringbyte``](https://www.roblox.com/library/9998442298) version.
 After you click on that, download the
 [``Stringbyte.rbxm``](https://github.com/TriumvirateStudios/Stringbyte/releases/download/Stable/Stringbyte.rbxm).
 Once it's done drag and drop the file to Roblox Studio

 ### Another method